zecyto/security_by_design/README.md

 2. Navigate to the Repo Folder
     <pre>cd security_by_design/</pre>

-3. Copy site.conf to nginx sites
+3. Add path to repo to the site.conf in the nginx conf folder and then copy it to nginx-sites
     <pre>sudo cp nginx-config/site.conf /etc/nginx/sites-available/flask_app</pre>

-4. Enable the site
+5. Enable the site
     <pre>sudo ln -s /etc/nginx/sites-available/flask_app /etc/nginx/sites-enabled</pre>

-5. Restart nginx
+6. Restart nginx
     <pre>sudo service nginx restart</pre>

-6. Visit the site (just type in localhost in the url you will get redirected to our website with https)
+7. Visit the site (just type in localhost in the url you will get redirected to our website with https)
     <pre>localhost</pre>

-7. Trust our selfsigned Certificate
+8. Trust our selfsigned Certificate

 ## User Accounts (with smartmeters)